-Students will spend a term further developing lifelong cooking skills.
+Students will spend a semester further developing lifelong cooking skills.
 They will add more recipes and skills to their repertoire, enabling them to develop their work within the kitchen.
 Properties of food and the Australian Guide to Healthy Eating will feature, along with food safety and hygiene skills.
-Food practicals included in this course: hamburgers, muffins, pasta bake and scones.
+Food practical's included in this course: hamburgers, muffins, pasta bake and scones.
+In addition, students will complete a textiles unit and learning skills centred around hand sewing and utilising a sewing machine.